GoldenAscending/build-pine64-image/README-En.md

 ###Building A64 System Image Step by Step

-Though some convenience shell scripts will be provided to build the system image.

-You may want to to know what happen in those scripts, I will show you step by step
+Though some convenience shell scripts will be provided to build the system image, You may want to know what happen in those scripts, I will show you step by step

 1) Building of uboot